outofcoffee/imposter/docs/data_capture.md

     statusCode: 200
 ```

-In the example above, the an item corresponding to the `userId` parameter in the request is added to the 'adminUsers' store with the constant value `admin`.
+In the example above, an item corresponding to the `userId` parameter in the request is added to the 'adminUsers' store with the constant value `admin`.

 > Note: Values do not have to be constant - you can combine dynamic item names and captured data.